45 Day Read The Gospel Challenge

 OVERVIEW OF THE GOSPEL OF MATTHEW CHAPTER THIRTEEN

-Note: Evil people, atheists, and aliens are not able to understand the Bible (Word of God) in the way it was meant to be understood.
-John 6:37 KJV “All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out.
+Note: People who reject God or live in unrepented sin cannot fully grasp the meaning of the Scriptures.
+As John 6:37 KJV says, “All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out.”

 Heaven is like a mustard seed.